tolitius/stater/README.md

 As of right now Neo is undergoing his initial training, and it will only return the total order _quantity that was matched_ accross all the orders in the book.

-All match request do hit Neo's ultra low speed matching engine.
+All match requests do hit Neo's ultra low speed matching engine.

 via REPL: